 Currently studying a Bachelor of Fine Arts at the University of New South Wales, Dennis continues to demonstrate his art practice through his studies, private and public commissions, working with Aboriginal youth and in community events.

-The artwork illustrated throughout this document reflects the NSW Knockout Health Challenge; how it collaborates and shares values with other networks to foster greater knowledge, awareness and success of health services for Australian Indigenous communities.
+The artwork illustrated reflects the NSW Knockout Health Challenge; how it collaborates and shares values with other networks to foster greater knowledge, awareness and success of health services for Australian Indigenous communities.

 Subject Line: Permission to use KHC Logo and branding